X-Splade-Form Component

 In addition, you may customize the confirmation dialog:

-confirm-text="Are you sure you want to delete your profile?"
+<x-splade-form confirm="Delete profile" confirm-text="Are you sure you want to delete your profile?" confirm-button="Yes, delete everything!" cancel-button="No, I want to stay!">

 Password Confirmation